adreannaD/ad2374-it265-001-f2026/docs/Module-001-Dev-Log.md

 #### Free Thinking
 - Brainstorm or reflect on design ideas, architecture patterns, or potential improvements.
->  Unanswered <!--Your entry here or N/A if not applicable for this entry-->
+>  N/A <!--Your entry here or N/A if not applicable for this entry-->

 #### Next Steps
 - Tasks or experiments to focus on during the next session.